-An air conditioner (AC) keeps your house cool and comfortable by extracting heat and humidity from the air.
-As the AC extracts humidity from the air, it generates condensate, or water, in your furnace or air handler.
-This water is usually sent to a drain pan and moved through piping into your home’s drain system.
+An air conditioner (AC) keeps your house cool and comfortable by removing heat and humidity from the air.
+As the AC extracts humidity from the air, it creates condensate, or water, in your furnace or air handler.
+This water is typically kept in a drain pan and sent through piping into your home’s drain system.

-A byproduct of this process, an error or sludge buildup may cause the piping to become blocked.
+As a side effect, damaged pipes or sludge buildup could cause the piping to become backed up.
 When this happens, water floods the drain pan in your furnace or air handler.
-It can then spill into your home.
-This is particularly troublesome if your furnace or air handler is located in the attic or above a finished ceiling.
+It can then reach your home.
+This is decidedly troublesome if your furnace or air handler is kept in the attic or above a finished ceiling.

-In most homes, local codes necessitate a secondary or safety drain pan that is put underneath the furnace or air handler.
-This secondary drain pan uses piping that is routed to the outside of the home.
-In general, the outlet of the pipe is found above the outside of a window so it’s quickly noticeable if water is draining from this pipe outlet.
+In a majority of homes, local codes demand a secondary or safety drain pan that is located underneath the furnace or air handler.
+This secondary drain pan possesses piping that is routed to the outside of the home.
+Typically, the outlet of the pipe is placed above the outside of a window so it’s easily noticeable if water starts draining from this pipe outlet.
 It is not normal for this to occur.
-If you see water leaking from piping on the outside of your home, this is likely evidence the primary drain is backed up and water is now draining from the safety drain pan.
+If you see water leaking from piping on the outside of your home, this is likely an indication the primary drain is blocked and water is now draining from the safety drain pan.

-Here are the most frequent reasons for why your AC is leaking water and how to repair the issue.
-Some homes will also use a safety device that can automatically switch off your AC in the event the drain becomes clogged.
-In this case your system will stop cooling until the drain is cleaned of any obstructions.
-Regardless, if you spot water leaking, ensure you set your thermostat to "off" to avoid any additional water damage and get in touch with a Comfortech Service Experts service provider to correct the issues.
+Here are the most general explanations for why your AC is leaking water and how to repair the issue.
+Some homes can also have a safety device that will automatically turn off your AC if the drain becomes clogged.
+In this case your system will stop cooling until the drain is cleared of any obstructions.
+Regardless, if you see water leaking, be sure to set your thermostat to “off” to prevent any additional water damage and contact a Service Experts Heating, Air Conditioning & Plumbing service provider to correct the issues.

-Leaking air conditioners often require professional repairs, which is why we’re here to assist you at Comfortech Service Experts .
-We proudly deliver Expert air conditioning repair across North America, backed by a 100% Satisfaction Guarantee.*
+Leaking air conditioners often require professional repairs, which is why we’re here to assist you at Service Experts Heating, Air Conditioning & Plumbing.
+We happily deliver Expert air conditioning repair across the U.S., backed by a 100% Satisfaction Guarantee.*

 1. Condensate Drain Is Blocked

-When hot, humid air moves over the evaporator coil, water forms on the cold metal surface.
-Ultimately, the water drains into a pan underneath the indoor coil within the furnace or air handler.
+When hot, humid air runs along the evaporator coil, water collects on the chilly metal surface.
+In the end, the water drains into a pan under the indoor coil inside the furnace or air handler.
 As the cooling sequence takes place, the condensate flows out of the pan and into drain piping before the pan fills up.

 However, mold, mineral deposits, dirt and other debris might clog the drain.
-This stops the water from draining away properly.
-Trust the unclogging process to an Expert like Comfortech Service Experts to ensure it’s completed properly and without causing more damage.
-Service Experts can also install a safety device that will quickly switch off your AC just in case the drain becomes blocked again later on, thus avoiding water damage inside your home.
-Of course, consistent maintenance on your AC will help keep your condensate drain clean and unhampered.
+This prevents the water from flowing away correctly.
+Leave the unclogging process to an Expert like Service Experts Heating, Air Conditioning & Plumbing to guarantee it’s done properly and without causing more damage.
+Service Experts can also install a safety device that will quickly switch off your AC just in case the drain becomes clogged again later on, thus preventing water damage inside your home.
+Of course, scheduling maintenance on your AC will help keep your condensate drain flushed and open.

 2. Drain Line Is Disconnected

-While uncommon, the drain line connection to the drain pan can become loose or disconnected.
-This can be the cause if someone is working around the unit or when replacing the air filter.
-AC leaks may occur when the drain line is disconnected from the pan.
-Check your AC to see if the drain line is still fully connected to the coil drain pan.
-If it is no longer connected, we encourage calling an HVAC technician to resolve this issue as soon as possible.
-Make an appointment with Comfortech Service Experts today.
+While uncommon, the drain line connection to the drain pan could become loose or disconnected.
+This can occur if someone is working around the unit or when swapping out the air filter.
+AC leaks can occur when the drain line is lose from the pan.
+Inspect your AC to find out if the drain line is still attached to the coil drain pan.
+If it is no longer connected, we recommend calling an HVAC technician to take care of this issue immediately.
+Schedule an appointment with Service Experts Heating, Air Conditioning & Plumbing today.

 3. Condensate Pump Isn’t Working

 Some air conditioners require a condensate pump to efficiently drain the water.
-These pumps are compulsory when the home’s drain system is put above the AC unit.
-Even if the drain is free of obstructions, water might back up in the pan and leak out if the condensate pump is damaged.
-First, make sure that the pump is currently powered.
-If that’s not the case, the AC leak might be due to a broken condensate pump.
-You should call an air conditioning contractor like Comfortech Service Experts to resolve the issue.
+These pumps are necessary when the home’s drain system is located above the AC unit.
+Even if the drain is free of obstructions, water might collect in the pan and leak out if the condensate pump is not functioning.
+First, determine that the pump is still powered.
+If that’s not the case, the AC leak could be due to a broken condensate pump.
+You should check with an air conditioning contractor like Service Experts Heating, Air Conditioning & Plumbing to resolve the issue.

-If you see little drips in favor of a larger puddle around the outside of your furnace or air handler, water may be dripping off the evaporator coil rather than properly moving into the drain pan and condensate line.
-This can happen if the coils are grimy, or if holes in the insulation protecting the coils redirect the water.
-The easiest approach to prevent the evaporator coil from going downhill is to keep up with annual air conditioning maintenance using a Comfortech Service Experts membership.
+If you see tiny drips in lieu of a bigger puddle around the outside of your furnace or air handler, water might be bouncing off the evaporator coil rather than properly moving into the drain pan and condensate line.
+This can take place if the coils are dirty, or if holes in the insulation around the coils redirect the water.
+The easiest approach to stop the evaporator coil from going downhill is to keep up with annual air conditioning maintenance using a Service Experts Heating, Air Conditioning & Plumbing membership.

 5. Low Refrigerant Level

-If you find a leak and the AC isn't cooling well, the refrigerant level may be lacking due to a leak.
-Air conditioners count on refrigerant to produce cold air, so getting it checked thoroughly during seasonal maintenance is very useful for the working condition of your unit.
-Without enough refrigerant, the evaporator coils could freeze over and cause the drain pan to overflow as they thaw.
-Despite some expectations, your AC does not need to be replenished unless there is a leak.
-The system is sealed and recharging is only needed when a leak occurs within the system.
-Call Comfortech Service Experts right away to resolve AC refrigerant issues quickly.
+If you uncover a leak and the AC isn’t cooling like it’s supposed to, the refrigerant level may be insufficient thanks to a leak.
+Air conditioners use refrigerant to produce cold air, so getting it inspected thoroughly during seasonal maintenance is very beneficial for the longevity of your unit.
+Without adequate refrigerant, the evaporator coils could freeze over and cause the drain pan to overflow as they thaw.
+Opposite of some expectations, your AC does not need to be recharged unless there is a leak.
+The system is sealed and recharging is only needed when a leak happens inside the system.
+Call Service Experts Heating, Air Conditioning & Plumbing as soon as possible to repair AC refrigerant issues quickly.

 6. Dirty Air Filter

-Your air conditioner's filter has to be changed regularly to encourage enough airflow.
+Your air conditioner’s filter should be changed regularly to ensure adequate airflow.
 Without adequate ventilation, the evaporator coils can become too cold and freeze.
-The evaporator coils will then thaw, causing excess water to fill in the drain pan—possibly producing an overflow.
+The evaporator coils will then thaw, causing excess water to accumulate in the drain pan—potentially producing an overflow.
 To resolve this, try changing your air filter.
-If the problem sticks around, additional repairs might be the best option.
-Fortunately, HVAC technicians from Comfortech Service Experts are happy to serve you, ensuring the problem gets solved.
+If the problem persists, more repairs may be necessary.
+Luckily, HVAC technicians from Service Experts Heating, Air Conditioning & Plumbing are here to serve you, ensuring the problem gets fixed.

 7. Outdoor Temperature Is Too Cold to Run AC

 Air conditioners are built to run during warm weather.
-Using your AC when outdoor temperatures are 60 degrees Fahrenheit or below will sometimes cause the evaporator coils to freeze.
-Once thawed, the water and ice will drop off the evaporator coils and potentially create an overflow due to ice blocking the drain pan opening.
-If a water leak persists, schedule a Comfortech Service Experts technician backed by our 100% service guarantee* to help solve the problem.
+Using your AC when outdoor temperatures are 60 degrees Fahrenheit or lower may cause the evaporator coils to freeze.
+Once thawed, the water and ice will drop off the evaporator coils and possibly result in an overflow because of ice blocking the drain pan opening.
+If a water leak persists, schedule a Service Experts Heating, Air Conditioning & Plumbing technician backed by our 100% service guarantee* to help solve the problem.

 8. Damaged Drip Pan

-Air conditioners are designed to last, but nothing survives forever.
+Air conditioners are built to last, but nothing survives forever.
 If you use an AC that is 12 years or older, the drip pan might be damaged or corroded even with normal use.
 If the drain pan has holes in it, a water leak may appear as condensate seeps directly through it.
-Comfortech Service Experts can replace the drain pan and ensure your AC gets back to working normally.
+Service Experts Heating, Air Conditioning & Plumbing can replace the drain pan and ensure your AC gets back to working like it’s supposed to.

-Whatever the reason why your AC is leaking water, Comfortech Service Experts can fix the problem.
-We’ll troubleshoot and fix your air conditioner, getting it back to running again without delay.
+Whatever the reason why your AC is leaking water, Service Experts Heating, Air Conditioning & Plumbing can solve the issue.
+We’ll troubleshoot and fix your air conditioner, getting it back to running again as soon as possible.

-Our technicians are highly trained, knowledgeable and certified to perform quality work.
+Our technicians are well trained, knowledgeable and certified to provide dependable work.
 We have full confidence in our repairs—in fact, we back up everything we perform with a one-year 100% Satisfaction Guarantee!*

-We’ll even talk about enrolling in a worry-free membership plan.
-This may help you catch AC issues, like water leaks, more quickly so you can avoid future breakdowns while keeping your house cool.
+We’ll even advise signing up for a worry-free membership plan.
+This will sometimes help you catch AC issues, like water leaks, promptly so you can avoid future breakdowns while keeping your house cool.